connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 <Info>

-Are you already an expert?
+Already familiar with these concepts?
 Feel free to [skip to the creation of our chart](#step-1-build-a-chart), or [view the final REPL](https://svelte.dev/repl/82181dc9c8c04053a7ebabd03c654d1d?version=3.44.3) instead.

 </Info>